Sydney Light Rail Nuisance Claim: Cautionary Lessons for Project Owners and Contractors

 Conclusion

 The Sydney light rail nuisance claim highlights the risk of affected businesses successfully claiming compensation for “unreasonable” interference that they suffer.
-It is unreasonable and, in the current market, unrealistic for project owners to attempt to transfer this risk to their contractor, to the extent the interference is inevitable.
+It is unreasonable and, in the current market, unrealistic for project owners to attempt to transfer this risk to their contractor to the extent that interference is inevitable.
 Project owners should, instead, take all reasonable steps to avoid or reduce the risk.
 Contractors should avoid accepting impossible obligations and indemnities.
 And politicians should put the public interest ahead of their self-interest.

 Owen Hayford